bbica/MetaViral/README.md

 # MetaViral
-R package to deal with the output from VCONTACT2 and DRAM-v.
+R package to help deal with the output from VCONTACT2 and DRAM-v.